 Many Indiana families are eligible for financial help to pay for early childhood programs.
 Below are some childcare programs to explore with varying eligibility requirements.

 On My Way Pre-K is Indiana’s first state-funded prekindergarten program for low-income children.
 In 2017, Monroe County was added as one of 20 Indiana counties eligible to participate in the program.
-Funding for FREE PRE-K is available for up to 200 eligible 4-year-olds in Monroe County for the 2018-2019 school year.
-Families with children turning four by August 1, 2018, are invited to learn more about the program and how to apply.
+Families with children turning four by August 1, 2019, are invited to learn more about the program and how to apply.

 The Child Care and Development Fund (CCDF) is a federal program that helps low-income families obtain child care so that they may work, attend training or continue their education.
 The purpose of CCDF is to increase the availability, affordability, and quality of child care.